 - Resident and non-residents are treated equally in the drawing.

 - Preference points are not associated with a specific bear management zone.
 Specify bear management zone only when requesting to be included in the bear drawing.

 - If you are selected in the drawing, your preference point total will return to zero even if you do not purchase the Class A bear license.

 - Generally, preference points may not be transferred.
-You may transfer a Class A bear license to a youth, age 10-17 through the Youth Transfer Program.
-There is a provision that allows the transfer of preference points upon death: Deceased Customer Preference Approval Transfer.
+You may transfer a Class A bear license to a youth (ages 10-17), a person with disabilities, active duty military or Purple Heart recipients.
+There is a provision that allows the transfer of preference points upon death: Deceased Customer Preference Approval Transfer .